webdevcody/code-racer/README.md

 ```bash
 npm install
 ```
-Created a .env file inside the project's root directory.
+Create a .env file inside the project's root directory.

 Copy and paste the content of .env.example into your .env file